Majapahit: Reign of Hayam Wuruk and Gajah Mada's conquest

-Rough estimations of Majapahit's conquest of the Indonesian archipelago (Nusantara) in the 13th century, its decline and its eventual fall in the early 16th century.
-The existing historical records from several sources (Note: Mainly Nagarakretagama, Pararaton, Suma Oriental, and Ming dynasty records) only partially describe the years listed and thus are subject to revisions.
+Rough estimations of Majapahit's conquest of the Indonesian archipelago (Nusantara) in the 13th century, its decline, and its eventual fall in the early 16th century.
+The existing historical records from several sources (Note: Mainly Nagarakretagama, Pararaton, Suma Oriental, and Ming dynasty records) only partially describe the years listed, and are thus subject to revisions.

-Hayam Wuruk, also known as Rajasanagara, ruled Majapahit in 1350–1389.
-During this period, Majapahit attained its peak with the help of the prime minister Gajah Mada.
-Under Gajah Mada's command (1313–1364), Majapahit conquered more territories and became the regional power.
-According to the Nagarakretagama, canto XIII and XIV mentioned several states in Sumatra, the Malay Peninsula, Borneo, Sulawesi, Nusa Tenggara islands, Maluku, New Guinea, Mindanao, Sulu Archipelago, Luzon and some parts of the Visayas islands as under the Majapahit realm of power.
-The Hikayat Raja Pasai, a 14th-century Aceh chronicle describe a Majapahit naval invasion on Samudera Pasai in 1350.
-The attacking force consisted of 400 large jong and an uncountable number of malangbang and kelulus.
+King Hayam Wuruk, also known as Rajasanagara, ruled Majapahit from 1350–1389.
+During this period, Majapahit attained its peak with the help of mahapatih (prime minister) Gajah Mada, who maintained his power from 1313–1364.
+Under Gajah Mada's command, Majapahit conquered more territories and became the regional power.
+According to the 1365 Nagarakretagama, Canto XIII and XIV mentions several states in Sumatra, the Malay Peninsula, Borneo, Sulawesi, the Nusa Tenggara islands, the Maluku Islands, New Guinea, Mindanao, the Sulu Archipelago, Luzon, and some parts of the Visayas islands as being under Majapahit rule.
+The Hikayat Raja Pasai, a 14th-century Acehenese chronicle, describes a Majapahit naval invasion on the Samudera Pasai Sultanate on the north coast of Sumatra in 1350.
+The attacking force consisted of four hundred large jong ships, and an uncountable number of malangbang barges and kelulus rowing boats.
 This expansion marked the greatest extent of Majapahit, making it one of the most influential empires in Indonesian history.
-It is considered a commercial trading empire in the civilisation of Asia.

-The terracotta figure popularly believed by Mohammad Yamin as the portrait of Gajah Mada, collection of Trowulan Museum.
-His claim, however, is not backed by historical background.
+A terracotta figure popularly believed by Minister of Education and national hero Mohammad Yamin to be a portrait of Gajah Mada, collection of the Trowulan Museum.
+His claim, however, is not backed by historical sources.

-In 1355, Hayam Wuruk launched the third invasion of Dayak Ma'anyan kingdom of Nan Sarunai, which at the time was led by Raden Anyan or Datu Tatuyan Wulau Miharaja Papangkat Amas.
-This invasion was led by Ampu Jatmika from Kalingga, Kediri with his entourage which according to Hikayat Banjar included his advisor Aria Megatsari, general Tumenggung Tatah Jiwa, minister Wiramartas, punokawan Patih Baras, Patih Basi, Patih Luhu, dan Patih Dulu, and bodyguards Sang Panimba Segara, Sang Pembelah Batung, Sang Jampang Sasak, and Sang Pengeruntung 'Garuntung' Manau.
-Multiple battles happened with the first battle in April 1358; killed Majapahit soldiers were burned in Tambak Wasi.
+In 1355, Hayam Wuruk launched the third invasion of the Dayak-Maʼanyan Kingdom of Nan Sarunai in southern Borneo, at the time led by Raden Anyan (Datu Tatuyan Wulau Miharaja Papangkat Amas).
+According to the Hikayat Banjar, a history of the kings of southern Borneo, this invasion was led by Ampu Jatmika from Kalingga in Kediri, along with his advisor Aria Megatsari, his general Tumenggung Tatah Jiwa, his minister Wiramartas, Patih Baras, Patih Basi, Patih Luhu, Patih Dulu, and his bodyguards Sang Panimba Segara, Sang Pembelah Batung, Sang Jampang Sasak, and Sang Pengeruntung 'Garuntung' Manau.
+Multiple battles took place, with the first battle in April 1358; killed Majapahit soldiers were burned in Tambak Wasi.
 Nansarunai captain Jamuhala was also killed in this battle.
 While prince Jarang and prince Idong hid in Man near Tabalong-kiwa river.
 Nansarunai soldiers were concentrated in Pulau Kadap before the second battle happened in December 1362.
 Casualties from this second battle were buried in Tambak in Bayu Hinrang.
 In this war Raden Anyan was killed, speared by Mpu Nala, and buried in Banua Lawas.
 In its place, Ampu Jatmika founded a Hindu kingdom state, Negara Dipa under Majapahit tributary, predecessor of Banjar.
 While surviving Javanese, Dayak, Madurese, and Bugis soldiers, sailors, metalsmiths of this war settled in Amuntai, Alabio, and Nagara.
 These invasions were recorded in Dayak Ma'anyan poetry as Nansarunai Usak Jawa.